JTinkers/HttpDo/README.md

 **Note:** HttpDo is api-ready.
-All you need is some asynchronous javascript and you can make the clock refresh in real time.
+All you need is asynchronous javascript and you can make the clock refresh in real time.

 ## Call with Params

-The plugin comes with a system for processing raw request data into method parameters if need be.
+The plugin comes with a system for processing and passing request data to methods as parameters.